Guide: The Sangre de Cristo Range Traverse

 Tag Simmons peak and say goodbye to the alpine for the last time.

 Below Simmons Peak and now below treeline, enter a burn area where the only trees you’ll find standing are the leftover trunks, either still attached to the ground or fallen onto their side.
-This whole area has an otherworldly feel to it, with new groves of aspens popping out, raspberry patches en mass, and beautiful wildflowers in abundance.
+This whole area has an otherworldly feel to it, with new groves of aspens popping out, berry patches en mass, and beautiful wildflowers in abundance.
 Elk herds will dance in and out from a distance in the golden hours.
-You may even spot an errant cow you may first mistake as a enormous black bear, depending on lighting quality.
+You may even spot an errant cow that could be first mistaken as a enormous black bear, depending on lighting quality.
 The southern end of the Sawatch Range is seen in the distance as a perfect backdrop.

 If water is urgent in this area, try Salamander lake on the west of the ridge, but it may simply be a mud pit.

-This area used to be a almost never-ending maze of blowdown, enough to bring even the bravest man to tears.
+This area used to be an almost never-ending maze of blowdown, enough to bring even the bravest man to tears — that’s how I found it in 2019.
 Now although there are some fallen tree trunks to step over, the going is relatively easy.

 Make you way on the serpentine ridge as it lazily brings you to towards the summit of, “Communications Tower”.
 You’ll reach the service road, which you can take left to its summit.
 Circle back on the road down, and take the left fork to the summit of Methodist Mountain, which also contains similar equipment.